What Is Dialectical Behavior Therapy (DBT)?

 What Are DBT Treatments Like?

-Wondering what to expect in DBT?
+Wondering what to expect from DBT treatments?
 It is a bit different than other types of therapy.
 DBT consists of several different interventions that are used together to manage symptoms.
 These interventions include:

 DBT Skills Training Groups

-These groups are led by a trained DBT therapist.
-They typically last about two hours.
-During these sessions, you learn and practice four key DBT skills alongside other group members.
-The skills that are taught include:
+These groups are led by a trained DBT therapist and typically last about two hours.
+During these sessions, participants learn and practice four key DBT skills including:

 • Distress tolerance – Stress and negative emotions are an everyday part of life.
 However, people with BPD have a very difficult time tolerating even minor distress.
 They often resort to self-destructive or impulsive behaviors when under stress.
-Distress tolerance teaches one to cope with negative emotions, such as anger or sadness, in a healthier way.
+Distress tolerance teaches one to cope with negative emotions, such as anger or sadness, more healthily.

 • Emotional regulation – Emotional regulation is one of the most important skills taught during DBT groups.
 By learning to manage overwhelming and difficult emotions, you can ease emotional suffering and pain.